Sprint Expressway

 E23 SPRINT Expressway (Sistem Penyuraian Trafik Kuala Lumpur Barat, System of Traffic Dispersal in Western Kuala Lumpur, 吉隆坡西部疏散大道) is the main expressway network in Klang Valley, Malaysia.
 The 26.5 km expressway is divided into three sections: the Kerinchi Link, Damansara Link and Penchala Link.
 It is a three-lane dual carriageway that was built to disperse traffic from congested inner city roads and narrow residential streets leading into Kuala Lumpur from the western suburbs, including Petaling Jaya, Damansara, and surrounding areas.
 It is one of the busiest expressway during rush hour to and from the city centre.

 Route background

 Kerinchi Link

-The 11.5 km sections from Seputeh Interchange at Federal Highway to NKVE at Jalan Duta.
+The 11.5 km section from Seputeh Interchange at Federal Highway to NKVE at Jalan Duta.
 The Kilometre Zero of the Kerinchi Link's section is located at Mont Kiara-NKVE Interchange.

 Damansara Link

-The 9.5 km sections from Kayu Ara to Jalan Duta-Semantan Interchange.
+The 9.5 km section from Kayu Ara to Jalan Duta-Semantan Interchange.
 The Kilometre Zero of the Damansara Link's section is located at Kampung Kayu Ara in Petaling Jaya, Selangor.